 Step #2: Clean the Wood Surface

 Some residues may remain on its surface even after brushing the charred wood.
-We don’t advise leaving these particles in the material during sealing because it’ll dull the workpiece.
+I don’t advise leaving these particles in the material during sealing because it’ll dull the workpiece.

 Once the burnt wood is dust-free, wipe it down again with a wet cloth pre-soaked in soapy water.
 You can also pour this cleaning solution all over the surface to ensure cleanliness in every spot.